FedericoFogolin/Demandator/README.md

 ### Future Features

-  - Manage maximum number of calls throught access tokens
+  - 🔑 Manage maximum number of calls throught access tokens
-  - Classify multiple images at once
+  - 📸 Classify multiple images at once
-  - Possibility to switch from classification to object detection and back
+  - 🔍Possibility to switch from classification to object detection and back
-  - Display detected object boundaries
+  - 📌Display detected object boundaries

 ### Authors